 Key Paycheck Protection Program Round 2 Updates

-- Certain borrowers are now eligible for a second-draw PPP loan of up to $2 million.
-Eligible businesses must have fewer than 300 employees, have used or will soon use the entire amount of their first PPP loan, and have experienced a decline in gross receipts of at least 25% during any quarter of 2020 as compared to the same quarter of 2019.
+- Certain borrowers may be eligible for a “second-draw” PPP loan of up to $2 million.
+Eligible organizations must have fewer than 300 employees, have used or will soon use the entire amount of their first PPP loan, and have experienced a decline in gross receipts of at least 25% during any quarter of 2020, as compared to the same quarter of 2019.

-- Potentially forgivable costs are now expanded to include operating expenses (g., payments for business software and cloud computing services); costs related to property damage, vandalism, or looting resulting from public disturbances that occurred in 2020; worker protection expenses and facility modifications necessary to comply with COVID-19 safety guidelines; and the cost of supplies essential to entity operations.
+- Potentially forgivable costs are now expanded to include operating expenses (g., payments for business software and cloud computing services); costs related to property damage, vandalism, or looting resulting from public disturbances that occurred in 2020; worker protection expenses and facility modifications necessary to comply with COVID-19 safety guidelines; and supplier costs for goods essential to entity operations.

 - The loan forgiveness application process is now simplified for loans up to $150,000.

 - Any Economic Injury Disaster Loan (“EIDL”) advance received by a borrower is no longer deducted from the borrower’s PPP loan forgiveness amount.

 What types of organizations are eligible for a first- or second-draw PPP loan?